jainsourav43/InfluenceMaximization/README.md

 # InfluenceMaximization
-Detection of cerataim number of people which influence the mob.
+Detection of ceratain number of people or groups which influence the mob.